awsdocs/amazon-athena-user-guide/doc_source/querying.md

 Amazon Athena automatically stores query results and metadata information for each query that runs in a *query result location* that you can specify in Amazon S3\.
 If necessary, you can access the files in this location to work with them\.
 You can also download query result files directly from the Athena console\.

+To set up an Amazon S3 query result location for the first time, see [Specifying a Query Result Location Using the Athena Console](#query-results-specify-location-console)\.

 Output files are saved automatically for every query that runs regardless of whether the query itself was saved or not\.
 To access and view query output files, IAM principals \(users and roles\) need permission to the Amazon S3 [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) action for the query result location, as well as permission for the Athena [GetQueryResults](https://docs.aws.amazon.com/athena/latest/APIReference/API_GetQueryResults.html) action\.
 The query result location can be encrypted\.
 If the location is encrypted, users must have the appropriate key permissions to encrypt and decrypt the query result location\.

 **Important**